 Though backpacks, paper, pencils, glue sticks, crayons, colored pencils, weather-appropriate clothing and shoes don’t seem like much, these items play a huge part in supporting a generation’s future.
 “They promote attendance and build self-esteem,” says Renée.
 “Kids who are in our program are some of the most vulnerable and disadvantaged in our communities.”

-And there’s an asset to how accessible these everyday items seem to those of us who can afford them—even $25 would go a long way towards getting a child the supplies they need.
+An amount as small as $25 would go a long way towards getting a child the supplies they need.
 The volunteer coordinators have made it their mission to be as savvy at stretching a dollar as they possibly can.
 And the reaction from the kids is something Renée wishes every donor could see personally.